Burning glass: War: since the legend of Archimedes

-The first use of a burning glass by Archimedes was for the purpose of war, with the burning glass being as a weapon in 212 BC, when Syracuse was besieged by Marcus Claudius Marcellus.
-The Roman fleet was supposedly incinerated, though eventually the city was taken and Archimedes was slain.
+The first story akin to that of burning glass is by Archimedes, for the purpose of war, in 212 BC.
+When Syracuse was besieged by Marcus Claudius Marcellus, the Roman fleet was supposedly incinerated by the use of not glass per se, but a concave mirror made of brass focusing sunlight.
+Whether or not that actually happened, eventually the city was taken and Archimedes was slain.

 In 1796, during the French Revolution and three years after the declaration of war between France and Great Britain, physicist Étienne-Gaspard Robert met with the French government and proposed the use of mirrors to burn the invading ships of the British Royal Navy.
 They decided not to take up his proposal.

 Domestic use: primitive fire making

 Burning glasses (often called fire lenses) are still used to light fires in outdoor and primitive settings.
 Large burning lenses sometimes take the form of Fresnel lenses, similar to lighthouse lenses, including those for use in solar furnaces.
 Solar furnaces are used in industry to produce extremely high temperatures without the need for fuel or large supplies of electricity.
 They sometimes employ a large parabolic array of mirrors (some facilities are several stories high) to focus light to a high intensity.